ohVish/BitcoinTracker/README.md

 START /B python3 BTCTracking.py
 ```

 Once you have executed the script, it will appear a new Windows system tray with the Bitcoin icon.
-You can double click on it to update the actual exchange value of the Bitcoin.
+You can double click on it to update the actual exchange value of the Bitcoin and it will appear on the header text of the system tray.